How to create amazing holiday-themed catalogs

 4. Offer product bundles in your holiday catalog

 According to Adobe Analytics, online shopping sales have reached a new high during the 2017 holiday season, with customers spending a record $108.2 billion, which is 14.7% more than the 2016 sales numbers.
 People are willing to spend more each year, and your holiday catalog should do a good job of encouraging them.
-One of the most effective methods would be to put together product bundles which include complementary or related items.
+One of the most effective methods would be to put together product bundles that include complementary or related items.
 For instance, you can bundle stuff like makeup, perfumes, and anti-aging creams.
 This is also known as upselling your products.

 You could make your Christmas gift guide even more effective by categorizing those bundles based on different criteria.
 For example, you could have different bundles for men and women.
 Or you could come up with several different bundles in order to cover the entire price range.
 That way, you could appeal to your entire audience, whether they are looking for value bundles or high-end sets.